hansaplasst/ESP32-Captive-Portal-framework/README.md

 ## How to use

 1. git clone https://github.com/hansaplasst/ESP32-Captive-Portal-framework.git
-2. Configure project settings in: `/include/Config.h`
+2. Configure project default settings in: `/include/Config.h`
 3. Configure `BAUDRATE` and `DEBUG_LEVEL` in: `platformio.ini`
 4. Modify and/or upload `/data/*` files using:`pio run --target uploadfs`
 5. Flash firmware via PlatformIO or via `pio run`